backspaces/agentscript0/README.md

 [**tspga.html**](models/tspga.html) A Traveling Sales Person solution via a Genetic Algorithm showing the rapid conversion of stochastic methods.

-[**droplets.html**](models/droplets.html) A simple GIS model based on an ESRI asc elevation file where droplet agents seek low-elevation patches.
+[**droplets.html**](models/droplets.html) A simple GIS model based on an ESRI asc elevation file where droplet turtles seek low-elevation patches.
 This example uses the data.js extra.

 [**tiledroplets.html**](models/tiledroplets.html) A model similar to the above droplets.html, but here the droplets move on top of a Leaflet map, and elevation data is loaded from a tileserver as the map is panned.
 This example uses the data.js, data.tile.js, and as.dat.gui.js extras.

 [**life.html**](models/life.html) An implementation of [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) with a twist.
 This example demonstrates running multiple models on the same page and uses a small as.dat.gui.js interface.

 [**wallfollower.html**](models/wallfollower.html) An interesting wall following model from NetLogo.
-A set of "buildings" are created on the patches, and agents find them then follow the wall, half of them to the right, the others to the left.
+A set of "buildings" are created on the patches.
+Turtles find them, then follow the wall, half of them to the right, the others to the left.

 #### Sample Models Format